Welcome to our guide to Hoya Rebecca care, covering care and propagation, including water, soil, humidity and temperature needs…

 |Common issues:||Lack of light and pests.|

-If you’re a gardening enthusiast, then you’re likely familiar with Rebecca Hoya, a cross between Hoya lacunosa and Hoya obscura.
+The Rebecca Hoya is a cross between Hoya lacunosa and Hoya obscura.
 It is a rare variety of Hoya that is prized for its beautiful blooms, which come in a variety of colors, including pink, red, and white.
 Being native to Southeast Asia, the Hoya Rebecca thrives in warm, humid climates.
 However, it can also tolerate some shade, making it a versatile plant.

 It is a tropical plant that requires bright, indirect sunlight.
 However, if you want your plant to bloom, it will need to be in a bright spot where it can receive at least four hours of direct sunlight each day.
 Too much direct sunlight can scorch the leaves.